Mammillaria marksiana

 Mammillaria marksiana is a cactus in the genus Mammillaria of the family Cactaceae.

 Description

-Mammillaria marksiana is a perennial, green, fleshy and globose plant, with leaves transformed into thorns.
-It can reach a diameter of 5–12 mm and a height of 6–15 mm.
-With age it becomes slightly column-shaped and begins to shoots.
-The tubercles are pyramidal, approximately four-sided.
+Mammillaria marksiana is a small, green, globose cactus.
+It can reach a diameter of 5–12 cm and a height of 6–15 cm.
+With age it becomes slightly columnar and may begin to produce offsets.
+The tubercles are roughly pyramid shaped.
 Radial and central spines are variable in number from 4 to 21.
 They are thin, needle-shaped, golden-yellow to brown, 5–8 mm in length.
 The blooming area is usually covered by snow-white wool.
 The funnel-shaped flowers are green or lemon-yellow and reach a size of about 1.5 cm.
-Flowering period in Europe extends from late winter to early spring.
-The fruits are dark-purple, club-shaped, up to 2 inches long and contain small brown seeds.
+The fruits are reddish-purple, club-shaped, usually under 2 cm long and contain small brown seeds.

 Distribution

 This species is endemic to western Mexico (states of Durango, Chihuahua, Sonora and Sinaloa).

 Habitat

-The natural habitat of Mammillaria marksiana are the arid deserts, this plant mainly grows in the mountain range east of the Sierra Madre, at an altitude of 400–2000 m above sea level.
+The natural habitat of Mammillaria marksiana is arid deserts in the mountain range east of the Sierra Madre, at an altitude of 400–2000 m above sea level.
 This cactus has spread throughout the world as an ornamental plant.